 Relevance for FeatureCloud: In this paper, we introduce the notion of causability, which is extending explainability and is of great importance for future Human-AI interfaces in WP 4.
 Such interfaces for explainable AI have to map the technical explainability (which is a property of an AI, e.g. the heatmap of a neural network produced by e.g. layer-wise relevance propagation) with causability (which is a property of a human, i.e. the extent to which the technical explanation is interpretable by a human) and to answer questions of why we need a ground truth, i.e. a technical framework for understanding.
 Here counterfactuals are important P (y x | x ′, y ′) with the typical activity of “retrospection” and questions including “what-if?” – this is highly relevant to re-trace and to make the results of FeatureCloud interpretable to experts within the medical domain.

-Relevance for FeatureCloud: This paper investigates attack scenarios and success rates for a malicious node in a federated learning setting, considering both sequential and parallel strategies, and thus builds a basis for estimating risks from potential adversaries participating in the federated learning.
+Relevance for FeatureCloud: This paper investigates attack scenarios and success rates for a malicious node in a federated learning setting such as in FeatureCloud, considering both sequential and parallel strategies, and thus builds a basis for estimating risks from potential adversaries participating in the federated learning.

 Relevance for FeatureCloud: This paper estimates how well membership inference attacks, for example, determining whether a data sample was used in a machine learning model training process.
-This also translates also to federated learning, for example, whether there is an increased risk to the privacy if honest-but-curious participants can observe a number of exchanged model parameters.
+This translates also to federated learning, for example, whether there is an increased risk to the privacy if honest-but-curious participants can observe a number of exchanged model parameters.
 Results of this attack analysis fed into the risk analysis and will contribute to the mitigation strategies in WP2, and will influence directly the implementation of the federated learning in WP7 in the FeatureCloud project.

 Relevance for FeatureCloud: FeatureCloud is about the proof of feasibility and implementation of a new security and privacy technique in the medical domain: federated machine learning.
 This paper summarizes the state of the art in privacy-enhancing technology for the processing of biomedical data and provides the basis for the techniques that FeatureCloud needs to support in order to ensure privacy-preserving AI in biomedicine.